Quad Cities Campus

 Western Illinois University is committed to justice, equity, and diversity.
 Providing equal opportunities for students with disabilities is a campus-wide responsibility and commitment in which the Disability Resource Center (DRC) plays a primary role.

-All students that reside in Indiana, Iowa, Missouri, and Wisconsin on the Quad Cities Campus will pay Illinois in-state tuition and there is no requirement to establish Illinois residency.
 Information and resources about financial aid and scholarships are available to all students to help meet their educational goals.

 Western Illinois University is committed to providing a safe and secure environment for students, faculty, staff, and visitors.
 Western engages in numerous activities supporting this goal, including comprehensive training for police and disaster and emergency preparedness planning.

 Quad Cities Complex and Riverfront Hall buildings have parking lots for faculty, staff and students who purchase a hang tag.
 Tags may be purchased at Student Services.